 Remodel Stories: A Florida Home Goes from Dark and Cramped to Bright and Spacious

 After closing on their first home in Jacksonville, Florida this couple was excited to make their new home their own.
 They were in love with the property and the majority of the house, but the kitchen was in desperate need of a remodel.
 After searching for design ideas on Houzz, they discovered designer Erica Caserta of Showcase Kitchens LLC out of Canton, CT.
-They iimmediately loved the styles of Erica's past projects and although she worked out of state, they knew she was the designer for the job.
+They immediately loved the styles of Erica's past projects and although she worked out of state, they knew she was the designer for the job.

-The original kitchen layout was closed-in, dark and did not suite their tastes.
+The original kitchen layout was closed-in, dark and did not suit their tastes.
 With the open-concept floor plan, the space was very open and each area needed to connect and coordinate fluidly.
 The couple also wanted the adjacent living room to have the same look and feel as the kitchen.

 They wanted their new home to feel bright, spacious, and be a place to entertain themselves, as well as their guests.
 Erica was able to capture not only their style but also the new lifestyle the couple was hoping to get with their move.